 Eastside Library has laptops for use inside the library for all cardholders in good standing.
 Laptops cannot be checked out for use outside the library.
 Laptop borrowers under the age of 18 should be supervised by a parent or guardian.
 Laptops cannot be reserved.
 Contact Eastside Library for more information on laptop use policies.

 Library patrons can check out Chromebooks and hotspots for off-site use for 1 week.
 Place a hold today!

 The Central Library has a 3D printer available for public use.
 Users can create and send designs as .stl files for printing.
 3D printing is free and available for all ages.

-SBPL has an Ultimaker S3 and two LulzBot printers.
-Prints may take 3 weeks to complete.
+SBPL has an Ultimaker S3.
+Prints may take multiple weeks to complete.